patrick-doyle/android-rxmvp/README.md

 # android-rxmvp

-Rx based version of mvp
+Sample implementation of the RxMvp